marktoakley/LamarckiAnt/README.rst

 LamarckiAnt
 -----------
-An implementation of the Lanarckian Ant Colony Optimisation method as used in:
+An implementation of the Lamarckian Ant Colony Optimisation method as used in:

 Protein Structure Optimization with a "Lamarckian" Ant Colony Algorithm